Arjdroid/dotfiles/README.md

 #### It contains my dotfiles for the [alacritty](https://github.com/alacritty/alacritty) terminal emulator.

 > Disclaimer: This repo has been made to my _personal_ terminal customisation preferences, containing the configuration exactly how _I_ want it.
-Please do not request colour scheme changes and other issues of the sort as this isn't necessarily made for everyone.
+Please do not request colour scheme changes and other issues of the sort as this if for me, and how I want it.
+However, if there is a critical bug or vulnerability somewhere, please do make an issue on this repository.

 ## Installation
 ---